 Students will use independing private study to read around the subject and to develop and in depth understanding of the topic.
 This may be achieved via directed reading or set tasks.

 10 x 2 hour lectures will be delivered to cover the key course material.

-6 x 2 hour seminars, students will be given the oppertunity to enaged with a range of seminar topics including those allied to vocational skills (Eg. CV writing) as well as basic project design and research skills.
+8 x 2 hour seminars, students will be given the opportunity to engage with a range of seminar topics including those allied to data analysis and literature searching.

 - Literacy - Proficiency in reading and writing through a variety of media